tg-sec/dvna/Task_Report/docs/static_analysis.md

 **Note**: There are two segments where I drifted away from the article I referred to:

-* First it that in the article there is no mention of generating/storing a report.
+* First is that in the article there is no mention of generating/storing a report.
 * Secondly, I left out the `timeout` block in the pipeline stage given in the article.

 ### [NPM Audit](https://docs.npmjs.com/cli/audit)

 NPM Audit is a built-in utlitiy that comes along with `npm@6` which allows for _auditing_ the dependencies being used in the project i.e. it analyses the dependencies against a database for known vulnerabilities.
 Since, NPM Audit comes along with `npm` itself, is not required to be installed seprately.
-However, if one has an older version of `npm` on the system, to  the following command can be used:
+However, if one has an older version of `npm` on the system, the following command can be used to upgrade:

 ```bash
 npm install -g npm@latest